-Under the company's equity and incentive plan, stock options are granted with an exercise price equal to the closing price of the company's common stock on the date of grant, as reported by the New York Stock Exchange.
+Under The Toro Company Amended and Restated 2010 Equity and Incentive Plan, as amended (the "2010 plan"), stock options are granted with an exercise price equal to the closing price of the company's common stock on the date of grant, as reported by the New York Stock Exchange.
 Options are generally granted to executive officers, other employees, and non-employee members of the company's Board of Directors on an annual basis in the first quarter of the company's fiscal year.
 Options generally vest one-third each year over a three-year period and have a ten-year term.
-Other options granted to certain non-officer employees vest in full on the three-year anniversary of the date of grant and have a ten-year term.
+Other options granted to certain employees vest in full on the three-year anniversary of the date of grant and have a ten-year term.
 Compensation expense equal to the grant date fair value is generally recognized for these awards over the vesting period.
-Stock options granted to officers and other employees are subject to accelerated expensing if the option holder meets the retirement definition set forth in the plan.
-In that case, the fair value of the options is expensed in the fiscal year of grant because the option holder must be employed as of the end of the fiscal year in which the options are granted in order for the options to vest.
+Stock options granted to executive officers and other employees are subject to accelerated expensing if the option holder meets the retirement definition set forth in the 2010 plan.
+In that case, the fair value of the options is expensed in the fiscal year of grant because the option holder must be employed as of the end of the fiscal year in which the options are granted in order for the options to continue to vest following retirement.
 Similarly, if a non-employee director has served on the company's Board of Directors for ten full fiscal years or more, the awards vest immediately upon retirement, and therefore, the fair value of the options granted is fully expensed on the date of the grant.

 The fair value of each stock option is estimated on the date of grant using the Black-Scholes valuation method with the assumptions noted in the table below.
 The expected life is a significant assumption as it determines the period for which the risk-free interest rate, volatility, and dividend yield must be applied.
-The expected life is the average length of time in which officers, other employees, and non-employee directors are expected to exercise their stock options, which is primarily based on historical experience.
+The expected life is the average length of time in which executive officers, other employees, and non-employee directors are expected to exercise their stock options, which is primarily based on historical experience.
 Separate groups of employees that have similar historical exercise behavior are considered separately for valuation purposes.
 Expected volatilities are based on the movement of the company's common stock over the most recent historical period equivalent to the expected life of the option.
 The risk-free interest rate for periods within the contractual life of the option is based on the U.S. Treasury rate over the expected life at the time of grant.
 Dividend yield is estimated over the expected life based on the company's historical cash dividends paid, expected future cash dividends and dividend yield, and expected changes in the company's stock price.